State Small Business Credit Initiative (SSBCI 2.0)

 - There is no charge to enroll and all fees are paid on a per-loan basis

-- Financial institutions begin enrollment with this one-page form
+- Financial institutions begin enrollment with this form

 - Financial institutions can also choose to enroll in IBank’s SSBCI 2.0 program